OasisDEX/summer-rewards-redeemer/README.md

 - week number is week number since the UNIX epoch (week starting from Thursday at 00:00:00 UTC)
 - authorized user can withdraw all the Ajna tokens from redeemer contract to the drip contract

-## Config
-- each entry in `rewardDistributions` contains the % of the weekly amount that will be distributed to the given address
-- to calculate the required amount of Ajna tokens for the given pool, the weekly amount (`getWeeklyReward()`) is multiplied by the ratio for each pool `rewardDistributions` and ratio of earn/borrow rewards

 # TO BE UPDATED
 # Snapshot